shoelace-style/shoelace/docs/components/carousel.md

 <sl-carousel pagination navigation mouse-dragging loop>
   <sl-carousel-item>
     <img
-      alt="The sun shines on the mountains and trees - Photo by Adam Kool on Unsplash" src="/assets/examples/carousel/mountains.jpg"
+      alt="The sun shines on the mountains and trees (by Adam Kool on Unsplash)" src="/assets/examples/carousel/mountains.jpg"
     />
   </sl-carousel-item>
   <sl-carousel-item>
     <img
-      alt="A waterfall in the middle of a forest - Photo by Thomas Kelly on Unsplash" src="/assets/examples/carousel/waterfall.jpg"
+      alt="A waterfall in the middle of a forest (by Thomas Kelly on Unsplash)" src="/assets/examples/carousel/waterfall.jpg"
     />
   </sl-carousel-item>
   <sl-carousel-item>
     <img
-      alt="The sun is setting over a lavender field - Photo by Leonard Cotte on Unsplash" src="/assets/examples/carousel/sunset.jpg"
+      alt="The sun is setting over a lavender field (by Leonard Cotte on Unsplash)" src="/assets/examples/carousel/sunset.jpg"
     />
   </sl-carousel-item>
   <sl-carousel-item>
     <img
-      alt="A field of grass with the sun setting in the background - Photo by Sapan Patel on Unsplash" src="/assets/examples/carousel/field.jpg"
+      alt="A field of grass with the sun setting in the background (by Sapan Patel on Unsplash)" src="/assets/examples/carousel/field.jpg"
     />
   </sl-carousel-item>
   <sl-carousel-item>
     <img
-      alt="A scenic view of a mountain with clouds rolling in - Photo by V2osk on Unsplash" src="/assets/examples/carousel/valley.jpg"
+      alt="A scenic view of a mountain with clouds rolling in (by V2osk on Unsplash)" src="/assets/examples/carousel/valley.jpg"
     />
   </sl-carousel-item>